Pedestrian accidents are in the spotlight once again, after two Lansing men were struck by vehicles within a matter of days.

 Can An Injured Pedestrian Sue The Vehicle Driver For Negligence?

-If the driver who caused the pedestrian’s injuries was negligent, the pedestrian may be able to file a third-party negligence suit for “noneconomic damages,” which includes pain and suffering.
+If the driver who caused the pedestrian’s injuries was negligent, the pedestrian may be able to file a negligence lawsuit for “noneconomic damages,” which includes pain and suffering.

 Does it matter if a pedestrian was illegally crossing the street at the time of the accident?
 In third-party negligence suits, the answer is “yes.”
 If the pedestrian contributed to the accident in any way – by jaywalking, for example – chances are that any damages awarded will be reduced by the amount of the pedestrian’s own fault.